falessa/cypress-examples/learning/learning.md

 # Basic concepts before starting

 Please, go through the main concepts.
 These will be helpful to understand the bigger picture.
 Don't get frustrated if you don't catch them right away.
-It will make more sense when you start working hands-on the project.
+It will make more sense once you start working hands-on on the project.
 I promise.

 ## npm
 https://careerfoundry.com/en/blog/web-development/what-is-npm/